 - Meanwhile, wash and soak the rice for half an hour, or depending on the rice you are using.

 - Transfer the rice and mutton in a pressure cooker and add enough water so the ensemble is fully immersed.

 - Cook for about three whistles.
 Open the cooker and randomly add the liquid turmeric and saffron to add a little color.

 - Garnish with fresh coriander leaves and hog away.

 Cooking the rice with the mutton adds a great deal of flavor to the rice as well, and well, taste simply delicious.

-Tell us your favourite Sunday recipes and stay tuned for more.
+Tell us your favorite Sunday recipes and stay tuned for more.